Solar PV panels for a new build home

 We have access to a range of different solar PV panels.
 For housing schemes we have a good quality solar panel which is easy to install and for the one off homes, we have a high quality solar PV panel which looks fantastic with slate or roof tiles.

 Yes!
 You can use heat pumps, solar thermal, pellet boilers.
-There are also other forms of renewable energy, though they are not very common.
+There are also other forms of renewable energy, though they are not as common.

 Typically Solar PV is the cheapest, though it may not be the most beneficial for you.
 Sometimes you are better off using a high quality heat pump.
 This will heat your house and provide you with all your hot water also.
 You won’t need a gas line or an oil tank with a heat pump.
 If the house is insulated to a good standard (not passive standard) we should be able to heat most houses for less than €1,000 per year.